ethz-msrl/hk_mrc/navion_example/README.md

 # Navion example package

 ## Overview
-The package provides examples of how to interface with the Navion system through ROS.
+The package provides examples to interface with the Navion system through ROS.

 ## Dependencies